Finding, informing and matching the neurologist to your needs

-This gathering of information is merely the beginning of contacting as many neurologists as we can, providing them Key Characteristics to identify the disease, the characteristics that we wish to present are;
+This gathering of information is merely the beginning of contacting as many neurologists as we can, providing them Key Characteristics to identify the disease, the characteristics that we will be presenting are;

 Pathophysiology